Between 2009 and 2017, the market went up on one of the most amazing streaks:

-Once you have played enough with fundamentals, it’s time to look forward into the future.
-This Jedi skill can be learn with a simple process: define the company business model and highly their main strengths.
+Once you have played enough with fundamentals, it’s time to look forward to the future.
+This Jedi skill can be learned with a simple process: define the company business model and highly their main strengths.

-Once I clearly understood what Disney business model is about, I can understand how the company will evolve in all kind of economic situation.
-Can Disney exist in 50 years from now?
+Once I clearly understood what Disney business model is about, I can understand how the company will evolve in all kinds of economic situations.
+Can Disney exist 50 years from now?
 Can it continue paying an increasing dividend?
 What possible catastrophe could affect Disney over a long period?

 #4 Write down your investment thesis

 “Know what you own, and know why you own it.”

 – Peter Lynch

 Writing down your investment thesis is the most important part of any investing process per my opinion.
 Funny enough, this is also the most overlooked part by many investors.
 I know, writing down stuff makes you work and takes additional time.
 But this is a crucial step that will make you a lot of money, and most importantly, will make you save lots of money as well.
 Why?
 Because defining the reason to buy a stock will, by default, determine the reason to sell it as well.

 For example, I used to own Wal-Mart (WMT) in my portfolio.
 My investment thesis at the time of the purchase was the following: